kwikteam/phy-doc/docs/index.md

 iex ((new-object net.webclient).DownloadString('http://phy.cortexlab.net/install/latest.ps1'))
 ```

-For other platforms or more detailed installation instructions, see [the Installation page](install.md).
+For other platforms or more detailed installation instructions, see [the advanced installation page](install.md).